U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Reports with most recent information on natural gas pipelines

-There is a map of the eastern United States that includes major petroleum pipelines in the Energy in Brief: "What's changing in East Coast fuels markets?"
-There are also maps of the central United States in the This Week In Petroleum article of February 13, 2013 Planned changes to U.S. crude oil pipeline infrastructure should relieve Cushing bottleneck and in the February 14, 2013 Short–Term Energy Outlook Supplement:
+EIA also publishes a map of the eastern United States that includes major petroleum pipelines in the Energy in Brief: "What's changing in East Coast fuels markets?" maps of the central United States in the This Week In Petroleum article of February 13, 2013 Planned changes to U.S. crude oil pipeline infrastructure should relieve Cushing bottleneck and in the February 14, 2013 Short–Term Energy Outlook Supplement: Key drivers for EIA’s Short–Term U.S. crude oil production outlook

-EIA does not publish any other oil pipeline maps or information on the location of oil pipelines.
+EIA does not publish any other pipeline maps or information on the location of pipelines.

 Other FAQs about General Energy